Awakenchan/Awaken-UI-s/README.md

 ## ⚡ Features

-- Spies on Network.send Module with also other modules like network.Add and network.Fetch
+- Spies on Network.send Module with also other network module function like network.Add and network.Fetch
 <br/>
 ## 🔌 Installation